surma/surma.dev/content/things/comlink-webrtc.md

 };
 {{< /highlight >}}

 Once we set our local description, we will be given one or more [`RTCIceCandidate`][RTCIceCandidate] objects.
 [ICE] or ”Interactive Connectivity Establishment” is a protocol to establish a connection to a peer in the most efficient way possible.
-Each `RTCIceCandidate` is contains a network identity of the host machine along with port, transport protocol and other network details.
+Each `RTCIceCandidate` contains a network identity of the host machine along with port, transport protocol and other network details.
 Using those additional details the ICE protocol can figure out what the most efficient path to our remote peer will be.

 > **Note:** Most of the time a machine is not aware of it’s public IP address.
-For that you would need a STUN server whose only purpose is to report back your public IP in a WebRTC-compatible way.
-In my [demo] I did not set up a STUN server which is why it only works for peers on the same computer or the same home network.
+For that you would need a STUN server (more [below](#firewalls-nat)).

 You will never know when you are done receiving candidates.
 There could always be a new one during the lifetime of your page: Think of someone opening your app and _then_ dialing into the airport WiFi.
 You should always be ready to incorporate a new candidate.
-In my [demo] I cheated a bit: I just wait until there hasn’t been a new candidate for more then a second and declared that “good enough”.
+In my [demo] I cheated a bit: I just wait until there hasn’t been a new candidate for more than a second and declared that “good enough”.

 ### A backend appears (aka. “signalling”)

 So what do we do with these ICE candidates?
-Well this is where I got really frustrated with WebRTC: It is _your_ job to get both the offer as well as all the candidates to your remote peer so they can configure their `RTCPeerConnection` appropriately.
+Well this is where I got really frustrated with the design of WebRTC: It is _your_ job to get both the offer as well as all the candidates to your remote peer so they can configure their `RTCPeerConnection` appropriately.
 This process is called “signalling”.

 > **Idea:** I’d love for the Web to have a Peer Discovery API (or something) that allows me to find peers using local network broadcasting.
 Maybe it could even support Bluetooth networks.
 I think a game like [SpaceTeam] should be possible to be built on the web.